Kozea/Pynuts/doc/Advanced tutorial.rst

 `model`
- That's the path to the folder where our model is.
-We have to create this folder.
-Open `model/`.
-Now create a file named `index.rst.jinja2`.
+ That's the path to the folder where the model is stored.
+You have to create a file named `index.rst.jinja2` in this folder, this will be your document template written in ReST/Jinja2.

 `document_id_template`
  In this tutorial the document_id_template is the employee id.

 `repository`
- It's the path where is our git repository where the documents versions will be stored.
+ It's the path where your git repository is.
+The documents versions will be stored here.

 Step 2: Git Repository
 ~~~~~~~~~~~~~~~~~~~~~~

-Now we have to create our git repository.
+Simply create a bare git repository.

 ::